-When is the NYC Marathon?
+When is the NYC Marathon 2018?

-The NYC Marathon is on Sunday, November 5, 2017.
-It starts at 9:50am and ends at 3pm.
+The NYC Marathon is on Sunday, November 4, 2018.
+It starts in four waves at 9:50am.
+Read the full start timeline here.

-Where is the NYC Marathon?
+Where is the NYC Marathon 2018?

 The 26.2 mile course travels through all five boroughs.
 The starting line is in Staten Island at the Western end of Verrazano-Narrows Bridge and participants run through Brooklyn, Queens, Manhattan and the Bronx before crossing the finish line in Central Park, just outside of Tavern on the Green.
 Take a look at the map with all the info on subway closures for the day here.
-Note: The above is a based on the 2016 race for referene.
-Details for the 2017 race will be available soon.

-How do I register for the NYC Marathon 2017?
+How do I register for the NYC Marathon 2018?